 If you’re anything like me, you know that you do not “choose” to be depressed.
 You do not “choose” to look at the negative side of life.
 You do not “choose” to live with something that’s “only in your head” or something you can “snap out of” if you put your mind to it.

 If you’re anything like me, you make the best of what you have with what you’ve got.
 You do what you can, when you can.
-You don’t wallow in self-pity, and you’re fully aware of when you’re just bellyaching or when shit legitimately hits the fan.
+You don’t wallow in self-pity, and you’re fully aware of when you’re just bellyaching or when stuff legitimately hits the fan.
 You have your Angel Soul Posse, you have your coping mechanisms, and you do the work to heal for real so you can free yourself from the seesaw of the depression and anxiety.

 And because you keep it real, you also know that there’ll be days you fail.
 That you can’t be bothered.
 That you choose to just sit with how you feel and wait out the storm.
 That taking one deep breath after the other is all you can do.
 That just being where you are is all you can do.

 Today’s one of those days for me.
 This weekend has been a series of such days for me.
 Sometimes it feels like my whole life is full of such days for me.
-Sometimes it feels like the joy can’t last and the pain is the only thing that’s real and for God’s sake, why won’t the tightness and heaviness in my chest just END already.
+Sometimes it feels like the joy can’t last and the pain is the only thing that’s real and for God’s sake, why won’t the tightness and heaviness in my chest just end already.

 I don’t know the answers to any of the questions that plague me when I’m feeling low.
 I don’t know why I can’t be OK without shots of serotonin in my chemical cocktail.
 I don’t know why my brain inhibits all the good stuff like serotonin, dopamine, and what’s the other one again that makes you feel good?
 Oh right, oxytocin.
-Like damn, why can’t I just catch a break, yo.
+Like dang, why can’t I just catch a break, yo.

 I do know, however, that I can choose to react in a positive way to the circumstances around and within me.
 I can choose to stay open to the lesson in every challenge even when my heart grinds to a close and it feels like my soul shuts down.
-I can choose to extract something good from every day, goddammit, even if the effort kills me.
+I can choose to extract something good from every day, so help me, even if the effort kills me.

 Because I can.
 Because I choose different.
 Because how I feel can’t kill me (been there, done that) and how I feel can only break me if I let it (again, been there, done that).
-Because I can choose to take comfort in the fact that I may feel like shit, but at least I’m able to feel.
+Because I can choose to take comfort in the fact that I may feel like mud, but at least I’m able to feel.

 Sometimes I’m not able to feel.
 Sometimes I’m not able to care.
 Sometimes I feel trapped in my skin and I’m aching to burst loose just so I can feel something that tells me I’m alive.
 Sometimes it feels like the good days are way too fleeting and the bad days are way too many.